Return to the main gate

 Water

-The third element of the alchemical tradition.
-Water is the essence of love and fertility, the element of the south and the nature of emotions.
+Water is the essence of love and fertility, the element of the nature of emotions.

 Astrological Signs: Cancer, Scorpio and Pisces.

-Represented by: Water, lavender fragrance, Fish,coral and sponges.
+Represented by: Water, lavender fragrance, Fish, coral and sponges.

 Season: Summer